Synthesizer Buyer's Guide

 In the market for a synth?
 You might be inspired by a particular sound, or you might be looking to broaden your musical horizons.
 With more variety than ever before, it can be difficult to know where to start when it comes to choosing a synthesizer.
 We’ll be asking all of the burning questions: analog or digital?
 Monophonic or polyphonic?
 How about modular synthesis?
 Click the buttons below to find the perfect synth for your needs!

-Analog, digital or hybrid?
+Analog, Digital or Hybrid?

 This is one of the most commonly asked questions when it comes to buying a synthesizer.
 It refers to a synth’s waveform and circuitry, and has a big effect on both sound and functionality.